Diplomat found dead outside Berlin embassy was Russian secret agent - Der Spiegel | Law-Order

 Diplomat found dead outside Berlin embassy was Russian secret agent - Der Spiegel

-German security services believe that a man found dead in a street outside the Russian embassy in Berlin last month was an undercover agent of Russia's FSB intelligence service, Der Spiegel reported on Friday.
+German security services believe that a man found dead in a street outside the Russian Embassy in Berlin last month was an undercover agent of Russia's FSB intelligence service, Der Spiegel reported on Friday.
+The body of the 35-year-old man was found early on Oct.
+19 by Berlin police officers guarding the building, the magazine said.

-The man, who has not been named, was officially listed as an embassy second secretary, the magazine said.
-He was also related by family to a Russia-based senior officer of the FSB's second directorate, which deals with anti-terrorism.
-Der Spiegel quoted the Russian embassy saying the incident was a "tragic accident" on which it would not comment "for ethical reasons".
+The man, who has not been named, was officially listed as a second secretary at the embassy, the magazine said.
+He was also a relative of a Russia-based senior officer of the FSB's second directorate, which deals with anti-terrorism.
 The embassy did not immediately respond to a Reuters request for comment on the Spiegel report.

 A German Foreign Ministry spokesman told a regular news briefing on Friday that the German government was aware of the death of a Russian diplomat in Berlin but could not give any details.